nathbooth/ansible-junos-evpn-vxlan/roles/check-bgp/readme.txt

 This role be executed across all the hosts listed in $PWD/inventory/{{site}}/hosts.yml

-This role will verify if eBGP and MP-iBGP between spine and leaf switches is in establish state
+This role will verify if eBGP and MP-iBGP between spine and leaf switches are in establish state

 Input files for this role are:-